 Should I take a car seat on a cruise?

-This is a lot to do with what type of excursions you usually take.
-If any by car this is going to be necessary unless your private tour operator can supply!
+Whether or not you should take a car seat on a cruise will largely depend on what type of excursions you usually take.
+If you plan to take any excursions by car this is going to be necessary unless your private tour operator can supply these.

 You can read about our favourite car seats for toddler travel here!

 Is a cruise with toddler a good holiday?